gir-ma/Portfolio/README.md

 ### :writing_hand: Blog Posts :
 <br>
 This is my portiolio.
-It contains some of my stories, project highlights, expriences and resume
+It contains some of my stories, project highlights, expriences and etc